HackFSU/hackfsu-2018/README.md

 3. Clone this repo: `git clone https://github.com/hackfsu/hackfsu_com`

 ### Docker Compose Configs
-Existing configs for `docker-compose` exist already in the `.docker` folder of the project root.
-We recommend copying the
+We provide several Compose configurations in the `.docker` folder.
+We recommend copying the `dev.yml` configuration into the project root as `docker-compose.yml`, so you may use the `docker-compose ...` commands without the `-f .docker/dev.yml` option.
+You also can customize the `docker-compose.yml` file to your liking as it will be ignored by git.

+To reiterate; if you choose the use a `docker-compose.yml` file you can use `docker-compose [command]`, otherwise you will need `docker-compose -f <.docker/compose_file> [command]`.

 ## Contributing